Average Calculator

 Example

-Assume Jasmine received 15 for international studies instead of 92.
-What is the average of Jasmine's new scores from the previous semester's subjects?
+Imagine Jasmine received a drastically lower score of 15 for International Studies instead of 92.
+What is the new average of her previous semester's subject scores?

 Solution